-- GWR via Surface Spreading Shallow Aquifer - o Alt S3a: Partial (60%) RO at existing basins (300 afy) - o Alt S3b: Partial (60%) RO at new basins (2,760 afy after brine losses) - o Alt S3c: Full AWT at new basins (2,390 afy after brine losses)
+- GWR via Surface Spreading Shallow Aquifer - Alt S3a: Partial (60%) RO at existing basins (300 afy) - Alt S3b: Partial (60%) RO at new basins (2,760 afy after brine losses) - Alt S3c: Full AWT at new basins (2,390 afy after brine losses)

-Alt S3d: GWR via injection - deep aquifer (Full AWT) (2,390 afy after brine losses)
+• Alt S3d: GWR via injection - deep aquifer (Full AWT) (2,390 afy after brine losses)

 A GWR via surface spreading project for the deep aquifer was discussed initially but not carried forward because no reliable areas for recharge of the deep aquifer via surface spreading have been identified.
 For the NCMA, GWR via surface spreading projects is restricted by the area available at the surface to recharge the deep aquifer.
 Some possible areas have been identified along the Wilmar Avenue Fault, which roughly follows Highway 101, but no reliable areas for recharge of the deep aquifer via surface spreading have been identified.
-As a result, GWR via surface spreading of the deep aquifer was not considered further in the RRWSP.
+As a result, GWR via surface spreading have been identified.
+As a result, GWR via surface spreading for the deep aquifer was not considered further in the RRWSP.